Meg Ryan

 Meg Ryan and Anthony Edwards

 In 1986, she dated actor Anthony Edwards, but the relationship ended as soon as Ryan met Dennis Quaid on the set of the film "D.O.A.".
-Their romance was unhurried; they dated for nearly four years before marrying on Valentine’s Day in 1991.
+Their romance took its time; they dated for nearly four years before tying the knot on Valentine's Day in 1991.

 Meg Ryan and Dennis Quaid were married